rajkamble21/concepts/life-skill-track/Technical Paper/README.md

 ### 1. Uniform Interface

-The uniform interface simplifies and decouples the architecture, allowing each part to evolve independently.
+The uniform interface simplifies the architecture, allowing each part to evolve independently.
 It includes the use of standard methods like GET, POST, PUT, DELETE, and a consistent way to access resources.

 ### 2. Client-Server Architecture